 The decrease in the gross profit rate was due to decreases in temporary margins and staffing fee-based income, which reduced the gross profit rate by approximately 65 and 70 basis points, respectively.
 Staffing fee-based income decreased by 11% in Singapore, due to high staff turnover, and by 20% in Australia, due to the weaker economic climate.
 The reduction in temporary margins is due to the increasing proportion of large accounts that have lower margins, as well as the effect of favorable adjustments to workers' compensation reserves in Australia recorded in 2013.
-The favorable adjustments to workers' compensation reserves, which were recorded in cost of services, totaled \$1.3 million and accounted for 30 basis points of the year-over-year decline in the APAC region gross profit rate.
+The favorable adjustments to workers' compensation reserves, totaled \$1.3 million and accounted for 30 basis points of the year-over-year decline in the APAC region gross profit rate.
 These decreases were partially offset by the effect of a wage credit in Singapore, which totaled \$2.2 million in 2014 and \$0.7 million in 2013.
-This amount, which was recorded in cost of services and represents additional credits received for 2013 and 2014, partially offset the year-over-year decline in the APAC region gross profit rate by approximately 40 basis points.
+This amount, which was recorded in cost of services and represents additional credits received for 2013 and 2014, partially offset the year-over-year decline in the APAC region gross profit.